 It carries no extra cost!

-Yes, but having operator B check the work of operator A (at the preceding process step) is safer.
+Now, you may be asking, "should operators check their own work?"
+Yes, they can but having operator B check the work of operator A (at the preceding process step) is safer.
 It adds objectivity to the whole approach and doesn't slow down production.

 2. Limits the cost of rework and scrap